 What is an Oasis Pool Enclosure?

 Our enclosures are considered permanent building that features a multitude of insulated glazing options.
 Our buildings come with a certified engineering report that addresses the amount of weight the building can handle (you would be surprised how much snow can weigh!) and the amount of wind the building can withstand.
-These are called live loads.2
+These are called live loads.[note]the weight of snow that could accumulate in your area[/note]

 There is also the issue of what happens AFTER the wind blows and snow melts.
 Will your pool enclosure be able to handle the stress and “bounce back,” showing no signs of damage?
-In industry terms, it’s called allowable deflection.
-3
+In industry terms, it’s called allowable deflection. [note]Allowable deflection: the amount that a structural member deflects when all of the above loads are applied to the structure at the same time.
+And, the member will return to its original shape when the loads are removed.
+In other words: NO DAMAGE[/note]

 Most other “pool enclosure” companies do not (and cannot) supply this type of commercial-grade engineering report because the structures they sell don’t qualify as actual buildings.
 They aren’t permanent and aren’t made from the same type of materials.